Maximum Opportunities - A Solid Foundation

 Training Tomorrow's Researchers Today

-The Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) is UNMC's campus-wide PhD training program with over 200 participating research faculty, from 32 basic science and clinical departments.
-To provide both focused and interdisciplinary training, PhD training is administered by six interdisciplinary doctoral programs within the IGPBS.
-UNMC faculty participate in up to three training programs as is appropriate for their expertise.
-With this structure, each of the six training programs provides students with a large number of potential research laboratories and research project options, along with strong multidisciplinary training within their area of interest.
+The Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) consortium consists of seven interdisciplinary doctoral programs, with over 200 participating research faculty, from 32 basic science and clinical departments.
+With this structure, each of the seven training programs provides students with a large number of potential research laboratories and research project options, along with strong multidisciplinary training within their area of interest.

-The six doctoral program that comprise the IGPBS are:
+The seven doctoral programs that comprise the IGPBS are:

 - Entering students can rotate in any of the participating laboratories on campus before choosing a laboratory or a doctoral program - OR - students can choose to commit to an individual doctoral program and rotate among the laboratories in that doctoral program.